MicrosoftDocs/win32/desktop-src/Intl/time-and-date.md

 ---
-Description: 'NLS supports the retrieval of strings for any time or date in a format that is appropriate for the current locale.' ms.assetid: '65585bd6-da54-43d5-a5cf-7b7f0a9ea0f5'
+Description: NLS supports the retrieval of strings for any time or date in a format that is appropriate for the current locale. ms.assetid: 65585bd6-da54-43d5-a5cf-7b7f0a9ea0f5
 title: Time and Date
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Time and Date